How to Abbreviate a Chapter in an MLA Format

 Find the chapter containing the information in the book you used to substantiate your claims.
 Generally, you cite the page range rather than listing the chapter number.
 To cite the work, list the last name of the author, a comma and then the first name.
 Put the title of the book in title case and in italics followed by a period, the city of publication followed by a colon, the publisher followed by a comma, the year of publication followed by the page range, a period and the medium of publication followed by a period.
 Use a hanging indent, where you make the first line flush left and indent the second and subsequent lines by 0.5 inch.
-For example:

 Stone, Lucille.
 How to Dance (in italics).
 Los Angeles: Harper Publishing, 2003.
 26-34.
 Print.

 Cite the entire chapter that you used to back statements in your paper.
 The standard abbreviation for chapter is "ch." or "chap." without the quotation marks.
 Generally, indicate the chapter with the page ranges.
-For example:

 For classic works that might have multiple editions, cite the page numbers followed by a colon followed by the chapter number, using "ch." as the abbreviation for chapter.
 For example, Purdue Owl notes that such as citation might read: